cloudedbats/cloudedbats/README.md

 Year 2016: Was thinking a lot about how to build an ultrasonic microphone (by using a 500 kHz ADC and the Raspberry Pi PCI interface).
 But I'm a software developer, not a hardware designer, and when the Pettersson M500-385 was released I bought one directly.
 Started to record in the beginning of the bat season and tried to learn more about bats and their sound.
 Species identification is harder than I earlier thought.
 Even in Sweden with a limited number of species a lot of them are impossible to identify by analysing sound only.

 #### In progress
 During 2017 the plans are to develop a web application that can interact with a number of recording units.
-For test I will use three recordings units, two running at 384 kHz and one at 500 kHz.
+For test I will use three recording units, two running at 384 kHz and one at 500 kHz.
 A web server for test and development is already set up, running in a virtual cloud server.
 The different parts in the web application will be added when they are ready for test.
 The web application can be found here: http://test.cloudedbats.org

 #### Future
 A huge amount of data will be produced when using multiple recording units for many nights.
 Therefore, the natural next step is to develop systems for automatic processing of recorded data and tools for visualising the results.
 (I'm planning to develop something with scipy/numpy, scikit-learn and bokeh.)